Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 ![Image](https://i.imgur.com/BQE2Urh.png)

 The vendor overlay is on the left, and the product overlay is on the right.
-The product overlay does not have the following values even though the vendor overlay have those:
+The product overlay does not have the following values even though the vendor overlay has those:

 ```xml
     <bool name="config_carrier_volte_available">true</bool>